dat-019/Microservice-web-api-hosted-in-AWS/README.md

    1. Deploy task defination into ECS
    1. Deploy built docker images into ECS Repository
    1. Create Elastic Load Balancing
    1. Create EC2 instances (two) with 'ecs-optimized' behavior.
 With 'ecs-optimized', the container agent is automatically deployed in the instance.
-At the new step, edit User-Data attribute of the instance to include it into our cluster.
+To launch your container instance into a non-default cluster, choose the **Advanced Details** list.
+Then, paste the following script into the **User data** field, replacing your_cluster_name with the name of your cluster.
+Note that Amazon EC2 user data scripts are executed only one time, when the instance is first launched.
+      ```Shell
+         #!/bin/bash
+         echo ECS_CLUSTER=your_cluster_name >> /etc/ecs/ecs.config
+      ```
    1. Create new service with 2 tasks, with above created task defination and load balancing (type is Network Load Balancing).
       The tasks will be created automatically and pull docker images from ECS repository into EC2 instacnes to create coresponding docker containers.
    1. Check existing the ECS Load balancing, a new target group was auto created with existing listener port (80).
 There are 2 targets inside the target group.